sylv3on/sylv3on.github.io/content/posts/infosec-communities/index.md

 ---
-title: Awesome Online Infosec Communities you should join
+title: Infosec Communities You Should Join: Online Edition
 cover: ./image.jpg
 date: 2020-04-06
 description: My recommendation of some online infosec communities you should join